Last Updated: July 12, 2025

 Can I use a 1031 exchange to buy property in another state?

 Yes, you can use a 1031 exchange to buy property in another state.
-The IRS allows exchanges between investment properties located anywhere within the United States, as long as both properties meet the like-kind and qualifying use requirements.
+The IRS allows exchanges of investment properties anywhere in the United States.
+Both properties must meet the like-kind and qualifying use requirements.

 What if I want to sell the new property later?

-You can sell the new property later, but it must be held for investment or business use first.
+You can sell the new property later, but you must hold it for investment or business use first.
 Selling too soon may trigger IRS scrutiny and disqualify the original 1031 exchange, leading to capital gains taxes.
 Holding for at least two years is safest.

 What is the difference between reverse exchange and delayed exchange?